sinisterstuf/wors/README.md

 Currently only school reports for international schools following the IB PYP are supported but the modular project design aims to allow it to be used at any school.

-This is an open-source project licensed under GPL-v3, please feel free to join in the fun!
+This is an open-source project licensed under the EPL please feel free to join in the fun!

 Links
 =====